-&lt;sup>1 ACIITC (2017) Technology Roadmap for Aged Care in Australia, Aged Care Industry Information Technology Council.
-Available at http://ACIITC.com.au/roadmap/
+1 ACIITC (2017) Technology Roadmap for Aged Care in Australia, Aged Care Industry Information Technology Council.
+Available at http://ACIITC.com.au/roadmap/ of their likely use and application.
+This Introduction to the 2019 literature review overviews some of the most disruptive of those technologies.

-&lt;sup>2 The first literature review and the Technology Roadmap for Aged Care were developed for the ACIITC by a team from the Flinders University Medical Device Research Institute led by Professor Karen Reynolds, with Dr Kate Barnett from Stand Out Report as the Lead Writer.
+2 The first literature review and the Technology Roadmap for Aged Care were developed by a team from the Flinders University Medical Device Research Institute led by Professor Karen Reynolds, with Dr Kate Barnett from Stand Out Report as the Lead Writer.
 Other team members were Professor Sue Gordon, Dr David Hobbs and Professor Anthony Maeder from Flinders University.

-&lt;sup>3 Technology Roadmap Management Team: Ms Anne Livingstone, Chair ACIITC National Home Care Committee; Mr Gavin Tomlins, Chair ACIITC CIO Forum; Mr Rod Young, Chair ACIITC ITAC Committee
+3 Technology Roadmap Management Team: Ms Anne Livingstone, Chair ACIITC National Home Care Committee; Mr Gavin Tomlins, Chair ACIITC CIO Forum; Mr Rod Young, Chair ACIITC ITAC Committee